dbsGen/CacheManager/README.md

-CacheManager
+##CacheManager for image

-CacheManager will help you to create a cache system. and I have used GCD to achieve multi-threaded.
+this is a image version for CacheManager, it will help you to create a cache system. and it will transform image from data on not the main thread using GCD.

-you can get the data in cache by:
+get the image from cache by:

     - (void)getImageWithUrl:(NSString*)url block:(MTNetCacheBlock)block;

-and set cache by:
+and set image to the cache by:

     - (void)setImage:(UIImage*)image withUrl:(NSString*)url;